 3. The more you prioritize having a full belly, the more you will have a full life.

-It sounds simple but in reality it is harder to put into action.
+It sounds simple but in reality it’s harder to put into action.

-The magic of recovery is that literally as your plate expands, so does your life.
+The magic of recovery is that as your plate expands, so does your life.